This

 wicked sister called Eleanor.
 Both siblings fell madly in love with the same

-man, and as Margaret was far more beautiful than her sister, Eleanor was soon
+man, and as Margaret was far more beautiful than her sister, Eleanor was

-the site of the castle dungeons to the old ramparts.
+upwards from the site of the castle dungeons to the old ramparts.

 There